nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Days 93 & 94:

+**Today's Progress**: Continued working on the bootcamp and learned about authorization.
+I also did some more work on the landing page and learned about how to set up a full stack app with React and Express from scratch.

+**Thoughts:** I'm getting a little sick, so I'm having a hard time concentrating. *Just keep swimming...*

 ### Days 91 & 92:

 **Today's Progress**: Started working on a landing page for FCC Beta and continued with the bootcamp.
 I added in edit, update and delete routes to YelpCamp.